Toledo is a cute Medieval Spanish city just 30 minutes ride on the fast-train from Madrid.

 The train station in Toledo is worth seeing in itself, it’s a beautiful building with lovely stain glass windows and ornate tiles.

-*RELATED: If you interested in other easy day trips from Madrid take a look at this post by Seeking the Spanish Sun – Amazing & easy day trips from Madrid
+*RELATED: If you interested in other easy day trips from Madrid take a look at these posts by Seeking the Spanish Sun

 Have you visited Toledo in Spain before?
 If you have I’d love to hear all about it, leave me a message in the comments box below.